JDLeongomez/JDL_website/content/en/authors/juan-f-ariza/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
 - Former Undergraduate Students
-- Research Assistants
+- Former Research Assistants
 ---

-Juan Felipe is a trainee researcher at [***EvoCo**: Laboratorio de Evolución y Comportamiento Humano*](/en/team/), and lecturer in research areas at the [Facultad de Psicología](https://www.unbosque.edu.co/psicologia) of the [Universidad El Bosque](https://www.unbosque.edu.co/) in Bogotá, Colombia.
+Juan Felipe is a former trainee researcher at [***EvoCo**: Laboratorio de Evolución y Comportamiento Humano*](/en/team/), and lecturer in research areas at the [Facultad de Psicología](https://www.unbosque.edu.co/psicologia) of the [Universidad El Bosque](https://www.unbosque.edu.co/) in Bogotá, Colombia.

 He holds a degree in music education from [Universidad Pedagógica Nacional](https://www.upn.edu.co/) and an MSc in Music, Mind \& Brain from [Goldsmiths, University of London](https://www.gold.ac.uk/).
 I supervised his undergraduate research project between 2018 and 2019, while he was completing his undergraduate degree.
-Since joining the lab, he has been supporting various research processes.
+During his time at the lab, he supported various research processes.

 ## **BA Project**